 The graves of Shackleton, and his right-hand man, Frank Wild, are located in a cemetery next to Grytviken.
 Upon landing on South Georgia in the morning, our first order of business was to toast the lives and adventures of these exceptional men, and their crew, with a dram of Johnnie Walker Black.

-Churchill may have been on to something by kickstarting his day with a whiskey and soda “mouthwash” as it certainly took an edge off the morning cold!
+I think Winston Churchill was on to something by kickstarting his day with a whiskey and soda “mouthwash” as the JW Black took an edge off my morning chill!

 Toast to The Boss, Sir Ernest Shackleton

-As large flakes of snow began falling to the ground, we had a chance to explore the settlement of Grytviken.
-There are a few buildings of interest remaining in Grytviken, including the South Georgia Museum (in the former whaling station manager’s house) and a Norwegian church, where a few of us vigorously rang the bell.
+While the snow started falling faster and heavier, we had a chance to explore the settlement of Grytviken.
+There are a few buildings of interest remaining in Grytviken, including the South Georgia Museum (in the former whaling station manager’s house) and a Norwegian church, where I couldn’t help but vigorously ring the bell.

 Norwegian Church at Grytviken, South Georgia

-Grytviken is the only place in South Georgia where you can obtain souvenirs, other than your own photographs.
+Grytviken is the only place in South Georgia where you can get souvenirs, other than your own photographs.
 There is a small gift shop offering typical clothes, posters, and books and it is also possible to buy and send postcards.
-The ship’s staff also took everyone’s passports to be stamped with what I assume to be a relatively rare passport stamp!
+The ship’s staff also took everyone’s passports to be stamped with what must be one of the most expensive passport stamps in the world to collect.

 The afternoon expedition took us to Jason Harbour, where we were able to stretch our legs on a hike above the bay and observe more wildlife, including elephant seals, fur seals, and molting king penguins.